kwaledesign/Coding-Standards/css.md

 ### Exceptions
 Large blocks of single declarations can use a slightly different single-line format.
-In this casea space should be included after the opening brace and before the closing brace.
+In this case space should be included after the opening brace and before the closing brace.

 Example: